yawnoc/sfta/README.md

 - an events summary,
 - a gates summary,
 - cut set listings, and
-- SVGs for each top gate and paged gate.
+- SVGs for all top gates and paged gates.

 For the example above, we have the following SVG for the top gate `SYS`: